Transmission Control Protocol: Network function

-While IP handles actual delivery of the data, TCP keeps track of segments - the individual units of data transmission that a message is divided into for efficient routing through the network.
+While IP handles actual delivery of the data, TCP keeps track of segments – the individual units of data transmission that a message is divided into for efficient routing through the network.
 For example, when an HTML file is sent from a web server, the TCP software layer of that server divides the file into segments and forwards them individually to the internet layer in the network stack.
 The internet layer software encapsulates each TCP segment into an IP packet by adding a header that includes (among other data) the destination IP address.
 When the client program on the destination computer receives them, the TCP software in the transport layer re-assembles the segments and ensures they are correctly ordered and error-free as it streams the file contents to the receiving application.

 TCP segment structure

 Transmission Control Protocol accepts data from a data stream, divides it into chunks, and adds a TCP header creating a TCP segment.
 The TCP segment is then encapsulated into an Internet Protocol (IP) datagram, and exchanged with peers.

 The term TCP packet appears in both informal and formal usage, whereas in more precise terminology segment refers to the TCP protocol data unit (PDU), datagram to the IP PDU, and frame to the data link layer PDU:

 Processes transmit data by calling on the TCP and passing buffers of data as arguments.
 The TCP packages the data from these buffers into segments and calls on the internet module [e.g. IP] to transmit each segment to the destination TCP.

 A TCP segment consists of a segment header and a data section.
-The segment header contains 10 mandatory fields, and an optional extension field (Options, pink background in table).
+The segment header contains 10 mandatory fields, and an optional extension field (Options, sand color background in table).
 The data section follows the header and is the payload data carried for the application.
 The length of the data section is not specified in the segment header; it can be calculated by subtracting the combined length of the segment header and IP header from the total IP datagram length specified in the IP header.

-Source port (16 bits) Identifies the sending port.

-Destination port (16 bits) Identifies the receiving port.

-Sequence number (32 bits) Has a dual role:

-If the SYN flag is set (1), then this is the initial sequence number.
-The sequence number of the actual first data byte and the acknowledged number in the corresponding ACK are then this sequence number plus 1.

-If the SYN flag is clear (0), then this is the accumulated sequence number of the first data byte of this segment for the current session.